PassiveModding/sentimental/demos/pulumi-sentiment-analysis/readme.md

 });
 ```
 Note the use of `EventTrigger` to specify that the function should be triggered by a pub/sub message.
 This will configure a pub/sub subscription for for the function to receive messages from the topic.
+There are plenty of other event triggers in addition to `messagePublished` supported by EventArc, you can see a list of all EventArc event types [here](https://cloud.google.com/eventarc/docs/reference/supported-events).

 ### Defining outputs
 This is the last step in defining our infrastructure, we need to define the outputs we want to see when we run `pulumi up`.
 We will define the outputs for the producer and consumer endpoints.